meereeum/nytimes-rhymes/README.md

 # nytimes-rhymes
-Only the best of rhymes
-(Eventually curated from the NYTimes).
+Only the best of rhymes (eventually curated from the NYTimes).